insyncsolutions/appseconnectdocs/_posts/Getting-Started/2021-07-09-marketplace.md

 promoting their marketplace brand with a view to driving traffic to the platform and converting site views into sales.

 Marketplace of an iPaaS is a place which advertises the pre-packaged integration such that people who are looking for similar kind of integrations can get access to them readily.
-In APPSeCONNECT, Marketplace contains all your public packages which provides you with an advantage of re-usability.
+In APPSeCONNECT, marketplace contains all your public packages which provides you with an advantage of re-usability.
 Any citizen integrator or developer can share/publish processflows in form of packages for performing free-flowing, smooth and seamless integration between various business applications.
 An approver after reviewing can approve or reject the packages.
 Moreover, marketplace also provides you with